-We then evaluate the supervised deep learning based system (SDLM).
+We then evaluate the SDLM.
 This model is also evaluated with six normalization methods (e.g., MaxAbsScaler, StandardScaler, RobustScaler, Normalizer, QuantileTransformer, and PowerTransformer) and a wide range of back-end classification models, including SVM, RF, kNN, Euclidean, and Cosine.
 As Table~\ref{table:res_02} shows, the three best scores of 53.06, 56.70, and 56.70 are achieved with the combinations of Normalizer and SVM, RobustScaler and Euclidean, and RobustScaler and Cosine, respectively.
-These results also indicate that the supervised deep learning based systems outperform the machine learning based systems (i.e., the best performance of a machine learning based model only reaches 50.45 with Normalizer and kNN).
+These results also indicate that the supervised deep learning-based systems outperform the machine learning-based systems (i.e., the best performance of a machine learning-based model only reaches 50.45 with Normalizer and kNN).